AlCalzone/monopack/README.md

 npx @alcalzone/monopack [--target <target-dir>]
 ```

 To specify a target directory, use the `--target` flag.
-By default, the tarballs will be created in the `.prodpack` directory.
+By default, the tarballs will be created in the `.monopack` directory.